olton/easytest/readme.md

 # EasyTest

-Simple testing framework for JS, TS.
-Written in pure JavaScript.
+Simple testing framework for JS, TS, written in pure JavaScript.

-JavaScript and TypeScript tests.
+Core features:
+- No need to import `it`, `test`, `describe` or `ecpext` in your test file.
+These functions are available globally.
+- You can use both `js` and `ts` test files in the same project.
+- Asynchronous code testing.
-There is support for asynchronous code testing and TypeScript testing out of the box.
+- TypeScript testing out of the box.
-Global DOM object for testing out of the box.
+- Global DOM object for testing HTML objects.
+- Built-in coverage tool.
+- Verbose or non verbose mode.
+- Mock functions.
+- Big set of built-in matchers.
+- Extend `expect` function with your own matchers.
 ---

 Support for PayPal to **serhii@pimenov.com.ua**